5. Sleep Right

 Sometimes, medical conditions can cause memory loss.
 Examples include:

 9. Use Memory Tricks

 When you have trouble with everyday memory, it helps to have a few tricks up your sleeve.
-Every time you learn a new name or word, say it out loud to seal it into your brain.
+Every time you learn a new name or word, say it out loud to seal it in your brain.
 Mentally connect each new name with an image.
 If you meet a girl named April, picture a tree in bloom to represent the month of April.

-To help with recall, post sticky notes around the home and office, or set reminders on your phone so you'll know when it's time to take your medicine or head to an important meeting.
+To help with recall, post sticky notes around the home and office or set reminders on your phone so you'll know when it's time to take your medicine or head to an important meeting.